Syslogine/docsy/userguide/content/en/docs/project/_index.md

 1. **Research Phase**: Start with the Research Crew to establish a solid foundation of knowledge.
 This step sets the direction and scope of the tutorial.
 2. **Design Phase**: With insights from research, move to the Design Crew to structure the tutorial, plan content segments, and design interactive elements.
+3. **Message Relay Agent**: Introduce the Message Relay Agent to facilitate seamless communication and transfer of information between crews.
+This ensures efficient collaboration and coordination throughout the project.
-3. **Coding Phase**: Develop and refine code examples or demos with the Coding Crew, ensuring they illustrate key concepts effectively.
+4. **Coding Phase**: Develop and refine code examples or demos with the Coding Crew, ensuring they illustrate key concepts effectively.
-4. **Testing Phase**: Have the Testing Crew thoroughly test all code elements to ensure accuracy and reliability.
+5. **Testing Phase**: Have the Testing Crew thoroughly test all code elements to ensure accuracy and reliability.
-5. **Documentation Phase**: Compile and refine the tutorial content with the Documentation Crew, integrating all elements into a cohesive, engaging educational resource.
+6. **Documentation Phase**: Compile and refine the tutorial content with the Documentation Crew, integrating all elements into a cohesive, engaging educational resource.